Root Canal Treatment Without a Crown: How Long Will It Last?

 Many people consider getting root canal treatment for fast relief from toothache.
 Root canal treatment removes the nerve of a tooth and eliminates pain.
 Hence, is a crown really important after root canal treatment?

 This article will discuss the risks you might face if you decide against getting a crown after root canal treatment.
 We’ll also explore how long root canal treatment lasts without a crown.
+Further, we will also look at the cost of getting crowns and whether they’re necessary.
+Finally, we’ll share tips on maintaining your teeth after your root canal treatment.

 What Is Root Canal Treatment (RCT)?

 Your dentist may have suggested root canal treatment to save your tooth from extraction.
 The procedure involves removing the damaged or infected pulp, filling the canals, adding a post, and sealing it with a filling.
+Finally, a crown is placed over the tooth to protect the tooth from breaking.
+However, some people skip this vital step due to financial concerns or a lack of understanding of its importance.

 Getting a crown after your root canal treatment will decrease the possibility of tooth fracture.
 It may also enhance the overall look of your teeth.